Donnerskirchen: World War II

 During World War II a small concentration camp was located near the village.
 In 1951, Nikolaus Schorn was convicted of the murder of Jewish slave laborers in the Donnerskirchen camp in January, 1945, and sentenced to life imprisonment.
 Schorn was head of the camp.
 Most of his victims were Hungarian Jews.

 Population

+Transport

+The Pannonia Railway had a station in the community.